zendtech/php-zendserver-docker/README.md

         $ docker run php-zendserver

-- You can specify the PHP version by adding ':<php-version>' to the 'docker run' command.
+- You can specify the PHP version by adding ':&lt;php-version&gt;' to the 'docker run' command.
 Availible version are 5.4 & 5.5 (5.5 is the default).

 - To start a Zend Server cluster, execute the following command for each cluster node: